yjl9903/Codesim/Report.md

 The maximum cost divided by the total size of the first program is the final result.
 You can see more details in the original [paper](https://cs.nju.edu.cn/changxu/1_publications/18/TURC18.pdf).

 The differences from the original paper are that we extract the full instructions not ignoring the operands.
-We use the final the maximum cost divided by the total size multiplied by $1 + \exp(-ALPHA + BETA)$ (you can enable this by passing argument `--norm`).
+We use the final the maximum cost divided by the total size multiplied by $1 + \exp(-\alpha + \beta)$ (you can enable this by passing argument `--norm`).